5. Faith in God Should Not Only Be for Seeking Peace and Blessings

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment

 Just how much do you love God today?
 And just how much do you know of all that God has done in you?
-These are the things you should learn.
+These are the lessons you should learn.
 When God arrives on earth, all that He has done in man and allowed man to see is so that man will love Him and truly know Him.
-That man is able to suffer for God and has been able to come this far is, in one regard, because of God’s love, and in another regard, because of God’s salvation; moreover, it is because of the judgment and the work of chastisement that God has carried out in man.
-If you are without the judgment, chastisement, and trials of God, and if God has not made you suffer, then, in all honesty you do not truly love God.
-The greater God’s work in man, and the greater man’s suffering, the more apparent it is just how meaningful God’s work is, and the more that man’s heart is able to truly love God.
-How do you learn how to love God?
-Without torment and refinement, without painful trials—and if, furthermore, all that God gave man were grace, love, and mercy—would you be able to reach a point of truly loving God?
-On one hand, during God’s trials man comes to know his deficiencies and to see that he is insignificant, contemptible, and lowly, that he has nothing and is nothing; on the other hand, during His trials God creates different environments for man that make man more able to experience the loveliness of God.
+That man is able to suffer for God and has been able to come this far is, in one regard, because of God’s love, and in another regard, because of God’s salvation; even more so, it is because of the judgment and the work of chastisement that God has carried out in man.
+If you are without the judgment, chastisement, and trials of God, and if God has not made you suffer, then, in all honesty you will not truly love God.
+The greater God’s work in man, and the greater man’s suffering, the more it demonstrates how meaningful God’s work is, and the more man’s heart is able to truly love God.
+How is the lesson of loving God attained?
+Without suffering and refinement, without painful trials—and if, furthermore, all that God gave man were grace, lovingkindness, and mercy—would you be able to reach a point of truly loving God?
+On one hand, during God’s trials man comes to know his deficiencies and to see that he is insignificant, contemptible, and lowly, that he has nothing and is nothing; on the other hand, during the trials God sets up some environments for man so that within them, man is better able to experience the loveliness of God.
 Although the pain is great, and sometimes insurmountable—even reaching the level of crushing grief—having experienced it, man sees how lovely God’s work in him is, and only upon this foundation is there born in man true love for God.
 Today man sees that with the grace, love, and mercy of God alone, he is incapable of truly knowing himself, and much less is he able to know the substance of man.
 Only through both the refinement and judgment of God, and during the process of refinement itself, can man know his deficiencies, and know that he has nothing.
 Thus, man’s love of God is built upon the foundation of the refinement and judgment of God.
 If you only enjoy the grace of God, having a peaceful family life or material blessings, then you have not gained God, and your belief in God cannot be considered successful.
 God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man, but man cannot be made perfect with grace, love, and mercy alone.
-In man’s experiences, he encounters some of God’s love and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, incapable of revealing that which is corrupt within man, and incapable of ridding man of his corrupt disposition, or making perfect his love and faith.
+In man’s experiences, he encounters some of God’s love and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, incapable of exposing that which is corrupt within man, and incapable of ridding man of his corrupt disposition, or making perfect his love and faith.
 God’s work of grace was the work of one period, and man cannot rely on enjoying the grace of God in order to know God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only by Experiencing Painful Trials Can You Know the Loveliness of God

 Many who follow God are only concerned with how to gain blessings or stave off disaster.
 As soon as God’s work and management are mentioned, they fall silent and lose all interest.
 They think that understanding such tedious issues will not help their lives to grow or provide any benefit.
-Consequently, although they have heard about God’s management, they pay it little heed.
-They do not see it as something precious to be accepted, much less do they receive it as part of their lives.
-Such people only have one simple aim in following God, and that aim is to receive blessings.
-Such people cannot be bothered to pay heed to anything else that does not directly involve this aim.
+Consequently, although they have heard information about God’s management, they approach it in an unserious manner.
+They do not see it as something precious to be accepted, much less do they comprehend it by taking it as a part of their life.
+The purpose of these people in following God is very simple, and it is for a single goal: to be blessed.
+These people cannot be bothered to pay heed to anything else that has nothing to do with this goal.
 To them, there is no goal more legitimate than believing in God to receive blessings—it is the very value of their faith.
 If something does not contribute to this aim, they remain completely unmoved by it.
 This is the case with most people who believe in God today.
 Their aim and intention seem legitimate, because as they believe in God, they also expend for God, dedicate themselves to God, and perform their duty.
 They give up their youth, forsake family and career, and even spend years away from home busying themselves.
-For the sake of their ultimate goal, they change their own interests, their outlook on life, and even the direction they seek; yet they cannot change the aim of their belief in God.
-They run about for the management of their own ideals; no matter how far the road is, and no matter how many hardships and obstacles there are along the way, they remain persistent and unafraid of death.
+For the sake of their ultimate goal, they change their own interests, their outlook on life, and even the direction they pursue; yet they cannot change the aim of their belief in God.
+They run about for the management of their own aspirations; no matter how far the road is, and no matter how many hardships and obstacles there are along the way, they remain persistent and unafraid of death.
 What power compels them to continue dedicating themselves in this way?
 Is it their conscience?
-Is it their great and noble character?
+Is it their great and noble integrity?
 Is it their determination to battle the forces of evil to the very end?
-Is it their faith to bear witness to God without seeking reward?
-Is it their loyalty in being willing to give up everything to achieve God’s will?
-Or is it their spirit of devotion to always forgo extravagant personal demands?
-For someone who has never understood the work of God’s management to still give so much is, quite simply, a miracle!
+Is it their faith of bearing witness to God without seeking a reward?
+Is it their devotion of being willing to give up everything to fulfill God’s will?
+Or is it their dedicated spirit of always forgoing extravagant personal demands?
+For someone who has never understood the work of God’s management to still expend so much heart’s blood is, quite simply, a miracle!
 For the moment, let us not discuss how much these people have given.
-Their behavior, however, is highly worthy of our analysis.
+Their behavior, however, is highly worthy of our dissection.
 Apart from the benefits that are so closely associated with them, could there be any other reasons why people who never understand God would give so much for Him?
 In this, we discover a previously unidentified problem: Man’s relationship with God is merely one of naked self-interest.
 It is a relationship between a receiver and a giver of blessings.
-To put it plainly, it is akin to the relationship between employee and employer.
-The employee works only to receive the rewards bestowed by the employer.
-There is no affection in such a relationship, only transaction.
+To put it plainly, it is the relationship between an employee and an employer.
+The employee works hard only to receive the rewards bestowed by the employer.
+There is no kindred affection in such an interests-based relationship, only transaction.
 There is no loving or being loved, only charity and mercy.
-There is no understanding, only suppressed indignation and deception.
+There is no understanding, only helpless suppressed indignation and deception.
 There is no intimacy, only an uncrossable chasm.
 Now that things have gotten to this point, who can reverse such a course?
 And how many people are capable of truly understanding how dire this relationship has become?
 I believe that when people immerse themselves in the joy of being blessed, none can imagine how embarrassing and unsightly such a relationship with God is.

-The saddest thing about mankind’s belief in God is that man conducts his own management amidst the work of God and yet pays no heed to God’s management.
-Man’s biggest failure lies in how, at the same time as seeking to submit to God and worship Him, man is constructing his own ideal destination and plotting how to receive the greatest blessing and the best destination.
-Even if one understands how pitiable, detestable, and pathetic they are, how many can readily abandon their ideals and hopes?
-And who are able to halt their own steps and stop from thinking only of themselves?
+The saddest thing about mankind’s belief in God is that man engages in his own enterprise amidst the work of God and yet pays no heed to God’s management.
+Man’s biggest failure lies in how, at the same time as seeking to submit to God and worship Him, man is constructing his own dream of an aspirational destination and plotting how to receive the greatest blessing and the best destination.
+Even if one understands how pitiable, detestable, and pathetic they are, how many can readily abandon their aspirations and hopes?
+And who are able to halt their own steps and stop from making plans on their own behalf?
 God needs those who will cooperate closely with Him to complete His management.
 He needs those who will submit to Him by devoting their entire mind and body to the work of His management.
 He does not need people who hold out their hands to beg from Him every day, much less those who give a little and then wait to be rewarded.
-God despises those who make a paltry contribution and then rest on their laurels.
-He hates those cold-blooded people who resent the work of His management and only want to talk about going to heaven and gaining blessings.
-He has an even greater loathing for those who take advantage of the opportunity presented by the work He does in saving mankind.
+God hates those who make a paltry contribution and then rest on their laurels.
+He hates those cold-blooded people who are antipathetic toward the work of His management and only want to talk about going to heaven and gaining blessings.
+He has an even greater hatred for those who take advantage of the opportunity presented by the work He does in saving mankind.
 That’s because these people have never cared about what God wishes to achieve and acquire through the work of His management.
 They are only concerned with how they can use the opportunity provided by the work of God to gain blessings.
-They care not about God’s heart, being wholly preoccupied with their own prospects and fate.
-Those who resent the work of God’s management and lack even the slightest interest in how God saves mankind and His will are only doing what pleases themselves in a way that is detached from the work of God’s management.
+They are not considerate of God’s heart, being wholly preoccupied with their own prospects and fate.
+Those who are antipathetic toward the work of God’s management and lack even the slightest interest in how God saves mankind and His intentions are only doing what pleases themselves in a way that is detached from the work of God’s management.
 Their behavior is neither remembered nor approved of by God—much less is it favorably looked upon by God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Appendix 3: Man Can Only Be Saved Amidst God’s Management

 What should you pursue now?
-Whether or not you are capable of bearing witness for God’s work, whether or not you are able to become a testimony and a manifestation of God, and whether or not you are fit to be used by Him—these are the things you should seek.
+Whether or not you are capable of bearing witness to God’s work, whether or not you are able to become a testimony and a manifestation of God, and whether or not you are fit to be used by Him—these are the things you should pursue.
 How much work has God really done in you?
-How much have you seen, how much have you touched?
+How much have you seen, how much have you grasped?
 How much have you experienced, and tasted?
-Regardless of whether God has tested you, dealt with you, or disciplined you, His actions and His work have been carried out on you.
-But as a believer in God and as someone who is willing to pursue being perfected by Him, are you able to bear witness for God’s work on the basis of your practical experience?
+Regardless of whether God has tried you, pruned you, or disciplined you, His actions and His work have been carried out on you.
+But as a believer in God and as someone who is willing to pursue being perfected by Him, are you able to bear witness to God’s work on the basis of your practical experience?
 Can you live out God’s word through your practical experience?
-Are you able to provide for others through your own practical experience, and expend your whole life to bear witness for God’s work?
+Are you able to provide for others through your own practical experience, and expend your whole life to bear witness to God’s work?
 To bear witness to God’s work, you must rely on your experience, knowledge, and the price you have paid.
-Only thus can you satisfy His will.
+Only thus can you satisfy His intentions.
 Are you someone who bears witness to God’s work?
-Do you have this aspiration?
-If you are able to bear witness to His name, and even more, to His work, and if you can live out the image that He requires of His people, then you are a witness for God.
-How do you actually bear witness for God?
-You do it by seeking and longing to live out God’s word, and, by bearing witness with your words, allowing people to know His work and to see His actions.
-If you truly seek all of this, then God will perfect you.
-If all you seek is to be perfected by God and be blessed in the very end, then the perspective of your faith in God is not pure.
-You should be pursuing how to see God’s deeds in real life, how to satisfy Him when He reveals His will to you, and seeking how you ought to bear witness to His wondrousness and wisdom, and how to bear witness for how He disciplines and deals with you.
+Do you have this resolution?
+If you are able to bear witness to His name, and even more, to His work, and if you can live out the image of His people that He requires, then you are a witness for God.
+Just how do you bear witness to God?
+If you seek and long to live out God’s word, and to give testimony with your own mouth, such that people may come to know His work and see His actions—if you truly pursue this, then God will perfect you.
+If all you pursue is being perfected by God and being blessed in the very end, then the perspective of your faith in God is not pure.
+You should be pursuing how to see God’s deeds in real life, how to satisfy Him when He reveals His intentions to you, and pursuing how you ought to bear witness to His wondrousness and wisdom, and how to bear witness to how He disciplines and prunes you.
 All of these are things you should now be pondering.
-If your love for God is solely so that you can share in God’s glory after He perfects you, then it is still inadequate and cannot meet God’s requirements.
-You need to be able to bear witness to God’s work, satisfy His demands, and experience the work He has done on people in a practical way.
-Whether pain, tears, or sadness, you must experience all of these things in your practice.
-They are meant to perfect you as one who bears witness for God.
-What is it, exactly, that now compels you to suffer and seek perfection?
-Is your present suffering truly for the sake of loving God and bearing witness for Him?
+If your God-loving heart is solely so that you can gain glory with God after He perfects you, then it is still inadequate and cannot meet God’s requirements.
+You need to be able to bear witness to God’s work, satisfy His requirements, and experience the work He has done on people in a practical way.
+Whether pain, tears, or sadness, you must experience all of these things practically.
+They are meant to perfect you as a witness of God.
+What is it, exactly, that now compels you to suffer and pursue being perfected?
+Is your present suffering truly for the sake of loving God and bearing witness to Him?
 Or is it for the sake of blessings of the flesh, for your future prospects and fate?
 All of your intentions, motivations, and the goals that you pursue must be rectified and cannot be guided by your own will.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Those Who Are to Be Made Perfect Must Undergo Refinement